tuannguyen99/video-to-text/OLLAMA_SUMMARY_GUIDE.md

 A: Yes!
 Use `--skip-summary` to skip summarization and only transcribe.

 **Q: What languages does this support?**
-A: WhisperX supports 90+ languages.
-Ollama models work with most major languages.
+A: WhisperX transcription supports 90+ languages.
+Ollama translation supports all major languages (English, Japanese, Chinese, Spanish, French, German, Korean, etc.).

-**Q: How accurate is the summarization?**
+**Q: How accurate is the summarization/translation?**
-A: Depends on the model. llama3.2 and llama2 are quite good for general content.
+A: Depends on the model. llama3.2 and llama2 are quite good for general content and multiple languages.

-**Q: Can I summarize without restoring?**
+**Q: Can I summarize/translate without restoring?**
 A: Yes!
-Use `--keep-sanitized` flag to keep the summary sanitized.
+Use `--keep-sanitized` flag to keep outputs sanitized (safe to share).

+**Q: Can I translate to multiple languages?**
+A: Yes!
+Run the translate command multiple times with different `--target-lang` values.

+**Q: Does translation preserve confidential codes?**
+A: Yes!
+Ollama is instructed to keep codes like AC and KT unchanged during translation.

+**Q: Why does the restored translation have Vietnamese words in English text?**
+A: This is intentional.
+Restoration converts codes (AC, KT) back to their original Vietnamese terms ("Anh chị", "Kiến thức") to preserve confidential information for authorized users.
+If you want English-only text with codes, use `--keep-sanitized` flag.

+**Q: Which file should I share with others?**
+A: Always share the `*_sanitized.txt` files (with AC, KT codes).
+Never share `*_restored.txt` files unless the recipient is authorized to see confidential information.

 **Q: Is this safe for highly confidential content?**
 A: Yes, as long as: